hubleto/developer/v0/book/content/pages/tutorial/create-app-loader-and-manifest.md

 ## Install empty app

+You have created an empty app `MyApp` which does nothing, but it can already be included in your Hubleto project.

-Now, you can install this empty app into your project.
+To do so, you must **install this empty app**.
 Do this by running the `php hubleto app install` command as follows:

 ```
 php hubleto app install \HubletoApp\Custom\MyApp